Dr Philip Hosegood

 My principal research interests are the understanding, primarily through the analysis of observations, of dynamic oceanographic processes occurring at scales between turbulence and the mesoscale.
 I have recently participated and lead a number of projects that investigate the physical oceanography of the near-coastal shelf sea environment, the shelf edge region where water from the open ocean is exchanged with the shelf seas, and the air-sea interface where the ocean and atmosphere exchange properties.
 Currently, my research focusses on the role of dynamic physical processes in shaping the marine ecosystem across a range of trophic levels in the tropical Indian Ocean.

 My previous work focused on the role played by dynamic processes occurring at sloping boundaries, particularly internal waves, and how this influences diapycnal mixing.
 As a part of a multidisciplinary team, I also studied how such processes further influence the distribution and transport of sediment and the structure of the near-bed benthic biological community.
-I am continuing my interest in shelf-edge processes by leading a work package on the NERC-funded consortium grant, Fluxes Across Sloping Topography in the northeast Atlantic (FASTNEt).
+I continued my interest in shelf-edge processes by leading a work package on the NERC-funded consortium grant, Fluxes Across Sloping Topography in the northeast Atlantic (FASTNEt).

 My recent and ongoing research has also investigated the near-coastal environment and the air-sea interface where the competing influences of mixing and restratification, particularly those due to horizontal rather than vertical processes, are of substantial importance to the interaction between the atmosphere and the ocean.
-I currently lead a substantial international project investigating submesoscale processes in the Southern Ocean for which I led a 32-day cruise aboard the RRS James Clark Ross to the Subantarctic Front during May 2015.
+I was PI of a substantial international project investigating submesoscale processes in the Southern Ocean for which I led a 32-day cruise aboard the RRS James Clark Ross to the Subantarctic Front during May 2015.